Australia’s highest court agrees to hear cardinal’s appeal

 Pell is in a Melbourne prison, where the Herald Sun newspaper reported last month that he had been given a gardening job.
 He did not attend the High Court in Canberra to hear the decision Wednesday.

+Two of the seven justices — Michelle Gordon and James Edelman — heard Pell’s application for an appeal and unanimously approved it for a hearing by the full bench.
+The court rejects around 90% of such applications.

-An appeal hearing cannot happen before the judges return from their summer break in early February.
+An appeal hearing cannot happen before the justices return from their summer break in early February.

 Pell’s lawyers argued in their 12-page application for a High Court appeal that two state appeals court judges made error in dismissing his appeal in August.